The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

-A chart-centric kick-off memo mapping the $2M DSCR cash-out from the Florida holding-co portfolio into six disbursement buckets, each with its own monthly revenue cell at steady state: $400K Alt Investments (15% gross/mo → $60K), $500K AUM Platform (7%/mo → $35K) covering DSCR debt service plus director-asset carry, $650K Consortium Law core (Greg give-and-go + MVA seed + stand-up runway → full Law Vertical at $2.12M/mo steady state), $250K SBA boomerang (~10% face value/mo → $25K), $100K into ThinkBuildGrow.ai (in-house tech firm), and $100K seed into NewCo Green HVAC (40 installs/wk → $152K/mo, $1.824M/yr).
+A chart-centric kick-off memo mapping the Consortium’s seven-leg architecture: six legs disbursed from the $2M DSCR cash-out against the Florida holding-co portfolio, and one self-funded apartment-acquisition leg running in parallel.
+Each leg has its own monthly revenue cell at steady state.
+The $2M side: $400K Alt Investments (15% gross/mo → $60K), $500K AUM Platform (7%/mo → $35K) covering DSCR debt service plus director-asset carry, $650K Consortium Law core (Greg give-and-go + MVA seed + stand-up runway → full Law Vertical at $2.12M/mo steady state), $250K SBA boomerang (~10% face value/mo → $25K), $100K into ThinkBuildGrow.ai, and $100K seed into NewCo Green HVAC (40 installs/wk → $152K/mo, $1.824M/yr).
+Leg 7 — self-funded apartment acquisition: 200 units/yr minimum, distressed-building focus, currently Louisiana — per typical 80-unit building $500K at acquisition + $15K/mo × 12 construction-phase + $25K/mo NOI in perpetuity.

 The Brief

-01 — The Master Disbursement
+01 — The Seven-Leg Architecture

-DSCR cash-out refinance against the Florida properties held in the holding company produces $2,000,000 deployable.
-Six buckets: $400K Alt, $500K AUM, $650K Legal core, $250K SBA, $100K ThinkBuildGrow.ai, $100K NewCo Green HVAC seed.
-The third row shows what each bucket throws off at steady state.
+DSCR cash-out refinance against the Florida properties produces $2,000,000 deployable across six buckets: $400K Alt, $500K AUM, $650K Legal core, $250K SBA, $100K ThinkBuildGrow.ai, $100K NewCo Green HVAC seed.
+Running in parallel: Leg 7 — self-funded apartment acquisition (200 units/yr, distressed, currently Louisiana).
+The third row shows what each of the seven legs throws off at steady state.

 02 — $400K into a Targeted-Yield Basket @ 15%/mo Gross